AmalMAlmomani/learning-journal/read06b.md

  ### 4 things are common to all computer:
     take input , store information , processing , output the result.

- ### Hardware: stuff, circuits, chips, wires, plucs, speakers
+ ### Hardware: stuff, circuits, chips, wires, speakers

- ### Software: all programming code running on machine (Aoos, games, website, maps, creative, Analysis)
+ ### Software: all programming code running on machine (Apps, games, website, maps, creative, Analysis)

  ### CPU: master chip that content all the other parts of the computer
      - which circuits to use